Introduction: Adjusted Predictions and Marginal Effects for Random Effects Models

 If the group factor has too many levels, you can also take a random

-sample of all possible levels and plot the marginal effects for this
+sample of all possible levels and plot the adjusted predictions for this

 term = "<groupfactor> [sample=n]"